Cloudbox/Cloudbox/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: Bug Report
-about: Create a report to help us improve Cloudbox.
-Do not use this for a support request - please go to the Discord for support.
-Errors do not mean there are bugs, they mean support is required.
-Issues relating to support will be closed immediately.
+about: Help us improve.
+Do not use this for support requests - please use the Discord for support.
+Errors do not mean bugs, they mean support is required.
+Support will be closed immediately.
 labels: Bug
 ---